j4st1/AWEngine/README.md

 AWEngine - game engine written in c++ language using libraries such as GLFW3, GLAD.
+This is the first major project for me.